grant-brooks/Stainless-II/README.md

 ##Dynamic HTML Caching

 With your permission, **Stainles** will automatically cache your most frequently visited web pages as HTML.
-By doing this, upon a future load, objects on the page would load significantly faster.
+By doing this, upon a future load, objects on the page are able to load significantly faster.

 ##Simple Design